KhartesViewer/khartes/README.md

 ### Navigation by mouse

 To navigate within the data volume, simply hold down the left mouse button while inside one of the data slice windows, and drag the slice.
-The other slices will change, to ensure that the mutual intersection point of the three slices remains in the middle of the crosshairs of all 3 slices.
+The two other slices will also change, to ensure that the mutual intersection point of the three slices remains in the middle of the crosshairs of all 3 slices.

 You can use the mouse scroll wheel while in any of the data slice windows to zoom in or out.
-The crosshairs are always the center of the zoom, since the mutual intersection point of the three slice planes does not change during zooming.
+The crosshairs are always the center of the zoom; the mutual intersection point of the three slice planes does not change during zooming.

 ### Navigation by keyboard